 - Consumer Math- This course is designed to give students the necessary practical skills in math.
 Students will apply their knowledge of math skills to a variety of everyday situations.
 Basic economics and consumer math will be the major topics.

 - Algebra Lab– This course is designed to give students a practical understanding of Algebra in daily life by using computers.
 Projects will be required.

 - Geometry Lab- This course is designed to give students a practical understanding of Geometry in daily life by using computers.
 Projects will be required.

 - Pre-Algebra- This course gives students the opportunity to strengthen skills using the basic operations of addition, subtraction, multiplication and division.
 Emphasis will be placed on whole numbers, decimals, fractions and percents.

 - Algebra I- This course is a study of the foundation rules of higher mathematics.
 Algebra I is taught with a variety of methods and techniques to extend algebraic thinking and to engage student learning.
-Problem solving situations will provide student with an environment that promotes connection to other disciplines and the real world.
+Problem solving situations will provide students an environment that promotes connection to other disciplines and the real world.
 The appropriate use of technology is designed to sharpen the application and concept development skills of students.

 - Geometry– This course is a study of geometric figures, properties, thinking and reasoning.
 Students will see the relationships and connections geometry makes with many mathematical and real world situations.

 - Algebra II– This course enriches the topics covered in Algebra 1.
 Students will graph and analyze functions and systems.
 Linear equations, equalities, inequalities and exponents will be emphasized.

 - Pre-Calculus/Trigonometry – This course is designed for students who plan to go to college.
 Students learn a wide range of strategies in all areas of math.
 Students will become proficient in the use of a scientific calculator.